jeffpk62/tone-analyzer/developer-overview.md

     -   With relaying via a proxy, the client relies on a proxy server that resides in {{site.data.keyword.Bluemix_notm}} to communicate with the service; it passes all requests through the proxy application.
 Relaying requests via a proxy relies only on service credentials to authenticate with the service; see [Service credentials for {{site.data.keyword.watson}} services](/docs/services/watson/getting-started-credentials.html).
     -   With direct interaction, the client uses the proxy application in {{site.data.keyword.Bluemix_notm}} only to obtain an authentication token for the service, after which it communicates directly with the service.
 Direct interaction uses service credentials only to obtain a token; see [Tokens for authentication](/docs/services/watson/getting-started-tokens.html).
 -   For information about controlling the default request logging that is performed for all {{site.data.keyword.watson}} services, see [Controlling request logging for {{site.data.keyword.watson}} services](/docs/services/watson/getting-started-logging.html).

+    > **Note:** Request logging is disabled for the {{site.data.keyword.toneanalyzershort}} service.
+The service neither logs nor retains data from requests and responses, regardless of whether the `X-Watson-Learning-Opt-Out` request header is set.